nickdeis/lzstring-loader/README.md

 # lzstring-loader
 lz-string for webpack

-Compresses a string and then decompresses it on in the bundle Ideal for large JSONs and large CSS files
+Compresses a string and then decompresses it at runtime Ideal for large JSONs and large CSS files

 ## Usage